sallesma/timeout-ultimate/README.md

-# 🥏 Ultimate Rules Quizz
+# 🥏 Timeout Ultimate
 Setting up a quizz mobile application to learn the rules of ultimate

 ## 👏 Contributing

 Found a bug?
-Take 2 minutes to [report it](https://github.com/sallesma/ultimate-rules-quizz/issues/new)
+Take 2 minutes to [report it](https://github.com/sallesma/timeout-ultimate/issues/new)

-If you want to contribute to the projet, just pick up an issue from the [list](https://github.com/sallesma/ultimate-rules-quizz/issues) and start fixing it.
+If you want to contribute to the projet, just pick up an issue from the [list](https://github.com/sallesma/timeout-ultimate/issues) and start fixing it.
 You can then open a pull-request so that your contribution can be merged into the main branch.

 Not a developer?
 We always need people to help us with: